MCI: Multi-Channel Imager on the Chinese Space Station Survey Telescope: Abstract

 \section{Abstract}

 {The Multi-Channel Imager (MCI) is a powerful near-ultraviolet (NUV) and visible imager onboard the Chinese Space Station Survey Telescope (CSST).
-The MCI provides three imaging channels, which are the NUV channel, the Optical-blue channel and the Optical-red channel, with the wavelength range of 255-430 nm, 430-700 nm, and 700-1000 nm, respectively.
-The three channels can target the same field simultaneously.
-Each channel employs a CCD focal plane of 9216 x 9232 pixels and $\sim$7.5 x 7.5 arcmin$^2$ field of view.
-The MCI's three channels feature unprecedented sensitivities and field of views, as well as rich filter sets, which complements the NUV and visible capabilities of the CSST for the high-precision photometry, the weak-signal detection, and the related sciences.
-Here we present key design features, results of current ground tests, and suggested observing strategies of the MCI. \keywords{techniques: photometric --- techniques: imaging processing --- instrumentation: photometers --- space vehicles: instruments } }
+The MCI provides three imaging channels, which are the NUV channel, the Blue channel and the Red channel, with the wavelength range of 255-430 nm, 430-700 nm, and 700-1000 nm, respectively.
+MCI's three channels can target the same field simultaneously, which is unique compared to other imagers onboard the Hubble Space Telescope (HST) or the James Webb Space Telescope (JWST).
+Each channel employs a CCD focal plane of 9216 x 9232 pixels and $\sim$7\arcmin.5 x 7\arcmin.5 field of view (FOV), which are about $\gtrsim 4$ times greater than the FOVs of HST imagers.
+The MCI's three channels feature unprecedented sensitivities and field of views complement the NUV and visible capabilities of the CSST for high-precision photometry and weak-signal detection, which would help build a new standard-star system and the deepest UV-Optical exposures for CSST.
+Rich filter sets of MCI would help explore other sciences such as local emission line mapping, high-z Ly$\alpha$ emitters searching, etc. Here we present key design features, results of current ground tests, and suggested observing strategies of the MCI. \keywords{techniques: photometric --- techniques: imaging processing --- instrumentation: photometers --- space vehicles: instruments } }

 \authorrunning{Z.-Y. Zheng, C. Xu, X. Liu, et al. } \titlerunning{Introduction to the CSST-MCI}